 Tokyo is a huge place – really it’s like a massive area with lots of mini-cities in it.
 There are a lot of options when it comes to areas to stay in Tokyo.
 All the best Tokyo family attractions are spread out all over the city and so there really is no one best location to stay in Tokyo.

-I’d probably recommend you work out where most of the attractions are that you want to visit and then choose an area that is closest to the most places on your itinerary.
-Wherever you book, make sure it’s within walking distance to a subway station.
-All the hotels recommended in this guide are within walking distance to a subway station.
+I recommend you work out where most of the attractions you want to visit are and then choose an area that is closest to the most places on your itinerary.
+Wherever you book, make sure it’s within walking distance of a subway station.
+All the hotels recommended in this guide are within walking distance of a subway station.

-Below I’ve provided a brief overview of some of the popular and affordable areas to stay with family.
+Below I’ve provided a brief overview of some of the popular and affordable areas to stay with family, and I help you choose the best area to stay in Tokyo for families on your Japan trip.

 Shinjuku

-Most people would say that Shinjuku is the ideal place to stay for first timers in Tokyo and I would tend to agree with this.
-Here you will find loads of shops, huge neon billboards, lots of places to eat, plus it has a central subway to a range of places around Tokyo.
+Most people would say that Shinjuku is the ideal place to stay for first-timers in Tokyo, and I tend to agree with this.
+Here you will find loads of shops, huge neon billboards, and lots of places to eat, plus it has a central subway to a range of places around Tokyo.
 Shinjuku is the best place to stay in Tokyo for families who want to feel like they’re in the authentic “real” Tokyo.

 Shibuya

-Shibuya is a super cool part of Tokyo, with a stack of shopping malls, places to eat and it’s centrally located so easy to get around to all the other attractions too.
-Shibuya is, in my view, the best place to stay in Tokyo for family who love to shop!
+Shibuya is a super cool part of Tokyo, with a stack of shopping malls and places to eat, and it’s centrally located, so it’s easy to get around to all the other attractions, too.
+Shibuya is, in my view, the best place to stay in Tokyo for a family who loves to shop!

 The area is pretty packed though – so not the place to stay if you’re looking for something a little quieter (is that even a thing in Tokyo?).
 It is also pretty expensive too, not where to stay in Tokyo on a budget, so you won’t find too many places to stay recommended in this family room Tokyo guide I’m afraid.